 Oldie but goodie? 📬

-The email is one of the oldest services on the internet.
+Email is one of the oldest services on the internet.
 It revolutionised communication.
 Initially, people (called users in computer jargon) were able to send messages to others only on the same computer.
-A bit later, in the mid-’70s, this functionality was extended to everyone who had a unique address – email address.
-All of a sudden people were able to exchange ideas, thoughts, and connect one another in a relatively short time.
+A bit later, in the mid-’70s, this functionality was extended to everyone who had a unique address – an email address.
+All of a sudden people were able to exchange ideas, and thoughts, and connect with one another in a relatively short time.

 Nowadays, email service is a different beast.
 It is more like yet another instant messaging system.
 People want to see a reply immediately.
 Some services will help to track if and when people open and read specific messages.
 It became yet another marketing tool.
 The original purpose of the email has been rotten.Nowadays, email service is a different beast.
 It is more like yet another instant messaging system.
 People want to see a reply immediately.
 Click To Tweet

-When I saw the message why they want to create a new, fresh take on emails, I was excited.
+When I saw the message about why they wanted to create a new, fresh take on emails, I was excited.
 I was willing to pay for an email to be able to start fresh.
 To avoid being a part of the “free” product” that other companies offer today.

 Here are some of the main features that I believe are worth my money.